djndl1/CSNotes/cpp/a_tour_of_cpp.md

 The basic idea of _concrete classes_ is that they behave just like built-in types.
 The defining characteristic of a concrete type is that its representation is part of its definition.
 This allows implementations to be optimally efficient in time and space.
 It allows us to place objects of concrete types on the stack, in statistically allocated memory and in other objects.
 To increase flexibility, a concrete type can keep major parts of its representation on the free store and access them through the part stored in the class object itself.

 The constructor/destructor combination is the basis of many elegant techniques.
 It is the basis for most C++ general resource management techniques.
 The _handle-to-data model_  is very commonly used to manage data that can vary in size during the lifetime of an object.

-The standard library uses `unsigned` integers for sizes and subscripts.
-A

 ### Abstract Types